Sephta/Operating-Systems-cis415/projects/p3_quacker/README.md

-# InstaQuack (fake University of Oregon Social Platform)
+# InstaQuack (fake University of Oregon Social Platform server backend)

 In this project we designed a system of interacting with stored data asynchronously using the pub/sub model.
 The data being passed around is a series of structs emulating “entries” that contain photos, captions, and meta data.